heesters-nick/DwarfClass/README.md

 - **Randomized Image Order**: Images are presented in random order each time the application starts to prevent classification bias
 - **Progress Tracking**: The application remembers which objects have been classified
+- Standard script only:
   - **Efficient Workflow**: Default "No" for special features allows quick progression through typical cases
   - **Flexible Input**: Complete control over classification process with ability to correct mistakes

 ## Morphology examples from MATLAS